 At Senic, we love technology but we believe it should be less of a distraction and more like your favorite piece of furniture.
-“Designing For Wellbeing” puts humans in the center — taking into account our natural capabilities, attention, cognitive capacity, emotions and behavior patterns.
+“Design For Wellbeing” puts humans at the center — taking into account our natural capabilities, attention, cognitive capacity, emotions and behavior patterns.

 7 minute read